ibm-cloud-docs/CDN/cdn-example-code.md

 {: codeblock}

-If your CNAME record was not added to your DNS server, or your server has not yet updated, the `status` of your CDN is CNAME_CONFIGURATION, as shown in the following example.
+If your CNAME record was not added to your DNS server, or your server isn't updated yet, the `status` of your CDN is CNAME_CONFIGURATION, as shown in the following example.

 It can take several minutes (up to 30) for the CNAME chaining to complete.
 {: note}